AzureOrange404/DangerousWiki/pages/guides/terminal.md

+---
+layout: home
+title: How To Terminal
+description: Useful Shell Commands
+light_mode: false
+---

-# How to Linux Terminal
+# How to use Linux Terminal
 _by @AzureOrange and @RickDangerous_

 This guide provides a list of useful shell commands to use inside RetroPie